 B. Points Assessment

 Applicants will need to satisfy a points test and maintenance requirement under this scheme.
-A total score of 40 points is required in order for applicants to successfully submit an application under the Tier 5 (Temporary Workers) scheme.
+A total score of 40 points is required in order for applicants to successfully submit an application under the Temporary Workers scheme.

 Points are awarded under the following headings: